libts/tslib/README.md

 	defines the 'quick motion' threshold.
 If the pen moves quick, it is not feasible to smooth pen motion, besides quick motion is not precise anyway; so if quick motion is detected the module just discards the backlog and simply copies input to output.
+Default: 100.

 Example: `module dejitter delta=100`